Skip to main content

 Sends an email if the switch port specified renegotiates or fails over to another link speed.

-Note: Alerting for a specific port (or ports) requires the port(s) to be tagged under Switch > Switch ports.
+Note: Alerting for a specific port (or ports) requires the port(s) to be tagged under Switching > Monitor > Switch ports.
 If no ports are tagged, "any port" will be the only option in the drop-down menu.
 Please note that multiple ports can share the same tag.
+Alerts will not be generated for untagged ports if alerts are configured for tagged ports.

 • A power supply goes down

-Sends an email if one of the removable power supplies on the MS fails.
+Sends an email if one of the removable power supplies on the switch fails.

 • A redundant power supply is powering a switch